Cluster Population Demographics in NGC 628 Derived from Stochastic Population Synthesis Models: Acknowledgements

 \section{Acknowledgements}

-JT acknowledges support from Kathryn Grasha’s Discovery Early Career Researcher Award (DECRA) Fellowship (DE220100766).
-KG is supported by the Australian Research Council through the Discovery Early Career Researcher Award (DECRA) Fellowship DE220100766 funded by the Australian Government.
+JT and KG are supported by the Australian Research Council through the Discovery Early Career Researcher Award (DECRA) Fellowship DE220100766 funded by the Australian Government.
 MRK acknowledges support from the ARC Future Fellowship and Laureate Fellowship funding schemes, awards FT180100375 and FL220100020.
 This work is supported by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO~3D), through project number CE170100013.
 Based on observations made with the NASA/ESA Hubble Space Telescope, obtained at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.
 These observations are associated with program \#13364.